About GoMRI

 • $10 million to the National Institutes of Health

 To ensure continuity of observations and sampling while the peer-review process was underway, the GoMRI issued $1.5 million in grants in June of 2011.
-On August 30th, in response to RFP-I, eight research consortia were awarded $112.5 million over three years to study the effects of the Deepwater Horizon oil spill on the Gulf of Mexico.
+On August 30th, in response to RFP-I, eight research consortia were awarded $110 million over three years to study the effects of the Deepwater Horizon oil spill on the Gulf of Mexico.
 All lead institutions for the consortia are located in Gulf States.
-The GoMRI will announce another RFP in the fall of 2011 to support $22.5 million in research over three years for smaller principal investigator led research proposals.
+RFP-II funded 19 research projects, totaling $18.5 million over three years, focused on activities involving individual or collaborative efforts addressing the GoMRI research themes.

 The guiding principles of the GoMRI maintain that the $500 million committed by BP will be level-loaded over a period of ten years for independent scientific research conducted primarily at academic institutions in the U.S. Gulf Coast States.
 However, institutions from outside the Gulf region, as well as for profit entities, will be welcome to participate.
 Also, the funds will be distributed using peer evaluations (National Science Board Process) and will be used strictly for research activities such as sampling, modeling and studies, not acquisition of infrastructure.
 And finally, all research will be published in peer-reviewed scientific journals with no requirement for BP approval.